RubixML/ML/docs/inference.md

 ```

 ## Ranking Samples
-What if you just wanted to identify either the top or bottom performing samples of a dataset?
-Certain anomaly detectors that implement the [Ranking](https://docs.rubixml.com/en/latest/ranking.html) interface can output a score for each sample that can be used to sort the samples by.
+Certain anomaly detectors that implement the [Ranking](https://docs.rubixml.com/en/latest/ranking.html) interface can output a score for each sample that can be used to sort the samples.
+Ranking is useful to identify either the top or bottom performing samples.
+For example, you may want to set the top *k* anomalous samples aside for further analysis by a human expert.

 **Example**